 8. Yes- Taip / No- Ne /Maybe – Gal / Okay- Gerai

 Pronunciation: tayp / na / gal / geh-rai

 These four words are short but very essential, especially if you don’t know how to speak Lithuanian.
 Although you can use some non-verbal cues like nodding and thumbs up, these four words are not that hard to learn.
 These words will really help you survive your whole travel experience.

 9. My Name Is – Aš esu / Mano Vardas Yra ______ .

 As a foreigner, don’t miss an opportunity to be friends with the locals.
 Lithuanian people are really hospitable.
 In case you have to introduce yourself, you can use Aš esu / Mano Vardas Yra ______.
 Having a lot of friends will make you want to come back more.

 10. How Much Does This Cost? – Kiek Tai Kainuoja?

 Pronunciation: kyek tai kai-nwah-yah

-What kind of trip it is without shopping?
-This is one of the must-learn expressions that will surely help you while shopping to the local shops in Lithuania like Akropolis and RYO.
+What kind of trip is it without shopping?
+This is one of the must-learn expressions that will surely help you while shopping at the local shops in Lithuania like Akropolis and RYO.

 Upon learning these, you will definitely survive your whole trip.
-For starters, these words will really go a long way but if you want to really dive into learning their native language, there are a lot more to learn.
+For starters, these words will really go a long way, but if you want to really dive into learning their native language, there is a lot more to learn.